• Free shipping from 90€

 What paint do I use to paint wooden furniture?

-If you want a silk matt look, MissPompadour Eggshell Varnish is the right choice.
+If you want a silky matt look, MissPompadour Eggshell Varnish is the right choice for you.
 These qualities are the most robust and very easy to care for.
-If you like the matt look, choose your desired shade from the MissPompadour Matt Varnishes.
+If you like the matt look, choose your desired shade from the MissPompadour Matt Varnishes or the CosyColours chalk varnishes.
+Our LittlePomp chalk varnishes in pastel shades are also wonderfully suitable.

 Which colour shade do I choose for my piece of furniture?